Eiao: Geography

-Eiao is a remnant of a caldera wall in a 5 million year old volcano which measured 25 km.
+Eiao is a remnant of a caldera wall in a 5 million-year-old volcano, which measured 25 km.
 The island is a 12 km long and 4 km wide crescent shape, measuring 50 km2.

 It is often considered one of the biggest desert islands on earth.

 The center of this island is the high Tohuanui plateau, rising on the east side to 576 m above sea level, much of which has been devastated by herds of feral sheep and other animals brought here by humans.
 This plateau is a red desert which covers around 50–60% of the island.
 The Hanataaitoki Valley is contained in this plateau.

 High coastal cliffs border the south side of the island.

-The rest of the Island is mainly filled with tropical fauna, including coconut and candlenut trees.
+The rest of the island is mainly filled with tropical fauna, including coconut and candlenut trees.
 There is one good anchorage, found on the western side of the island at Vaituha.
-Another small bay exists on the southwest side of the island, known as Opituha Bay.
-On the northwest side of the island a sheltered bay known as Charner Bay is located.
+Another small bay on the southwest side of the island is Opituha Bay.
+On the northwest side of the island, a sheltered bay known as Charner Bay is located.